Connect with others who understand.

 Several diseases and conditions can cause lung crackles, including:

-• Chronic obstructive pulmonary disease (COPD)
+• Chronic obstructive pulmonary disease (COPD) — Blocked air flow from conditions like emphysema or chronic bronchitis

-Lung Crackles and PH
+Lung Crackles and Pulmonary Hypertension

-Lung crackles can only be heard with a stethoscope, and they tell your doctor that there could be too much fluid in your lungs.
-Since fluid in the lungs is associated with heart failure, your doctor may diagnose you with secondary pulmonary hypertension if you have lung crackles with other signs of left-sided heart failure, like fatigue and swelling in the legs.
+Listening to your lungs gives your doctor information to make a diagnosis and rule out other conditions.
+Lung crackles can be heard only with a stethoscope, and they tell your doctor that there could be too much fluid in your lungs.
+Since fluid in the lungs is linked to heart failure, your doctor may diagnose you with secondary pulmonary hypertension if you have lung crackles with other signs of left-sided heart failure, such as fatigue (persistent exhaustion that doesn’t improve with rest) or shortness of breath.
+If the condition isn’t properly treated, it may lead to symptoms of right-sided heart failure like swelling in the legs.

 Common treatments for lung crackles include: